-- Before a command is issued, status register should be checked to ensure device is ready for proper operation. - When incorrect command is inserted, the device becomes standby mode and keeps the standby mode until next S# falling edge. - When correct command is inserted, the device becomes active mode, and keeps active mode until next S# rising edge. - While a Status Register Write operation or any Nonvolatile Register Write operation, access to any memory array is not allowed - While Program or Erase of memory array is in progress in one bank, Fast Read Array data Command can be issued on any of the three non-busy banks (Read while Program/Erase Operation).
+- Before a command is issued, status register should be checked to ensure device is ready for proper operation. - When incorrect command is inserted, the device becomes standby mode and keeps the standby mode until next S# falling edge. - When correct command is inserted, the device becomes active mode, and keeps active mode until next S# rising edge. - While a Status Register Write operation or any Nonvolatile Register Write operation, access to any memory array is not allowed - While a Status Register Write operation or any Nonvolatile Register Write operation, access to any memory array is not allowed - In an optional device (option L), while Program or Erase of memory array is in progress in one bank, Fast Read Array data Command can be issued on any of the three non-busy banks (Read while Program/Erase Operation).